Goodfeelings/spring-2024-comp-intensive-stats-projects-02/README.md

 * Use 500 bootstrap samples to construct the interval by the Percentile method.
 * Use either the double bootstrap method or the bootstrap-t method to construct the confidence interval.
   - Use $\text{B}1 = 500$ and $\text{B}2 = 500$ to construct the interval by the dobule bootstrap method.
-  - Use 500 bootstrap samples to construct the interval byt he bootstrap-t method.
+  - Use 500 bootstrap samples to construct the interval by the bootstrap-t method.
 * Use $90\%$ as the confidence level.
 Write a detailed report on how you get the bootstrap samples and find the confidence intervals.
 * Compare the results based on the two methods.
 * Type the report.